MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/govern.md

 ## Monitor AI organizational risks

-Ongoing risk monitoring enables the organization to identify and address potential risks as they emerge.
-By establishing procedures for regular risk evaluations, the organization can ensure that AI workloads continue to operate as intended, adapting to changing conditions and challenges.
+Monitoring AI risks enables organizations to identify emerging risks and address them promptly.
+Regular evaluations ensure AI workloads operate as intended.
+Consistent monitoring helps organizations adapt to evolving conditions and prevent negative impacts from AI systems.

 - *Establish procedures for ongoing risk evaluation.* Set up regular reviews to identify new risks, engaging stakeholders to assess the broader impacts of AI.
 Develop a response plan for issues that arise to allow for risk reassessment and necessary adjustments.